-The curved glulam facade of the Art Gallery of Ontario is entirely supported by a steel frame that takes its eccentric, twisting load back to the building.
-A combination of painted grey and galvanized steel is used.
+he curved glulam facade of the Art Gallery of Ontario is entirely supported by a steel frame that takes its eccentric, twisting load back to the buildin A combination of painted grey and galvanized steel s used.

-The steel and glulam arches of Brentwood Station were fabricated at the steel fabricator's plant to ensure proper fit and to properly coordinate the erection process.
+he steel and glulam arches of Brentwood Station ere fabricated at the steel fabricator's plant to nsure proper fit and coordination of the erection rocess.